Computational biology: Pharmacology

+Computational pharmacology is "the study of the effects of genomic data to find links between specific genotypes and diseases and then screening drug data".

 Drug discovery

 A growing application of computational biology is drug discovery.
 For example, simulations of intracellular and intercellular signaling events, using data from proteomic or metabolomic experiments, may reduce dependence on experimentation in elucidating pharmacokinetics and pharmacodynamics of drug candidates in living organisms.

 Increasingly, artificial intelligence plays a central role in the drug discovery process.
 Using chemical structures of known pharmaceutical agents as inputs, AI models can suggest structures of lead compounds or predict novel modes of drug-protein binding.
 AI is also used for virtual screening of candidate molecules, avoiding the need to synthesize large numbers of molecules for screening.

 Techniques

 Computational biologists use a wide range of software and algorithms to carry out their research.

-Unsupervised Learning
+Unsupervised learning

 Unsupervised learning is a type of algorithm that finds patterns in unlabeled data.
 One example is k-means clustering, which aims to partition n data points into k clusters, in which each data point belongs to the cluster with the nearest mean.
 Another version is the k-medoids algorithm, which, when selecting a cluster center or cluster centroid, will pick one of its data points in the set, and not just an average of the cluster.